Getting vaccinated is more important than ever

 For everything you need to know about COVID-19 in Victoria, head to https://www.coronavirus.vic.gov.au/

-Free Rapid Antigen Test kits are available from:
+Free Rapid Antigen Test kits for eligible community members are available from:

 - All Pharmacies located in the Alpine Shire